 After the meal, it is typical to have a coffee ceremony where coffee is roasted and passed around to take in the smell.

 Each person is given a candle (to represent the star of Bethlehem) and walks three times around the church in a solemn procession.
 Then each person stops to form an outer circle.
-In the center circle, the priest serves Holy Communion.
+In the centre circle, the priest serves Holy Communion.

 The celebration, which will last for 12 days, then begins.
 This is a time of games, festivities, folk dancing and performances.
 Boys play a holiday game (called Ganna) that is comparable to hockey, with a curved stick and round wooden ball.
 This game represents the shepherds tending to their flocks and is a large part of the Christmas celebrations.